project-oak/oak/examples/chat/README.md

 A client then creates a new **room**, which is identified by a random bearer access token which is needed to join that room and participate in chats there.
+The bearer token is used to authenticate the client over gRPC and label messages sent to that chat room.
+The room is implicitly created when the first message with the corresponding label is sent to it.

 ## Command Line Operation